 When you're running a business, you simply don't have time to oversee every single detail.
 An important tool that can improve your time management and assist with day-to-day operations is a freelance platform, such as Indy.
 By providing standardized templates for contracts that have already been vetted by lawyers, invoices, and more, freelance platforms are invaluable tools for small business owners.
 Simply put, they're great for helping you spend more time doing the work you love and less time obsessing over the legal jargon in your latest client's contract.

 Additionally, it's a good idea to use some form of accounting software to keep track of your business expenses.
 Not only will using accounting software help you keep your finances in order, but it can make tax paperwork a breeze at the beginning of every year, as many products automatically track sales tax (if applicable) and more.
-If you have employees or use contractors, some software will also allow you to track their payments and certain tax forms.
+If you have employees or use contractors, an employee expense management software will also allow you to track their payments and certain tax forms.
 Overall, whether you need it to help with managing employees or simply to tracking long-term finances, accounting software can be enormously helpful for any small business owner.

 Ask For Help